joelouthan/theologic.us/content/posts/x2020-01-06-commentary-romans.md

 draft: false
 ---

-(Romans 1:16) For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
+**Romans 1:16-17 For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
+For in it the righteousness of God is revealed from faith for faith, as it is written, The righteous shall live by faith.**